 But first, check out my garden—spring flowers and a few weeds I treated only yesterday.

 GARDEN VITAMINS.
 While you may have no use for spent coffee grounds, your garden would love them.
 Used coffee grounds are like mega-vitamins for the soil.
 They’re rich in phosphorus and magnesium—important nutrients that help plants grow.
 It’s easy to just sprinkle coffee grounds around the plants and work them into the soil.
 They’re even the right color.
 If you’re not much of a coffee drinker, don’t despair.
-Starbucks has a program called Grounds for Your Garden, where they package up their used coffee grounds in the bags that the beans originally came in and offer them to local gardeners, for free.
-Pre-packaged bags of Grounds for Your Garden may not be available in all stores.
-Check with your barista to see if used coffee grounds are available at your local Starbucks.
+Many coffee shops will package up their used coffee grounds in the bags that the beans originally came in and offer them to local gardeners, for free.
+Check with your barista to see if used coffee grounds are available at your favorite coffeehouse.

 FREE CALCIUM.
 Every day you throw away egg shells, and why not?
 They’re not good for anything, right?
 Wrong!
 They are a delicious calcium for your garden.
 Be sure to crush them well and then work them into the soil right along with those coffee grounds.
 Calcium will help keep your garden soil and plants healthy.